courtois-neuromod/cneuromod_docs/source/MRI.md

 ## Functional acquisitions

  Note that the parameters of the functional MRI sequence relevant for data analysis can be found in the [BIDS dataset](https://git.unf-montreal.ca/neuromod/), and included metadata.
 The functional acquisition parameters are all identical to the one used in the HCP-trt dataset.
 The Siemens exam card can be found [here](./_static/mri/functional_protocol_HCP-trt.pdf), and is briefly recapitulated below.
-Functional MRI data was acquired using an accelerated simultaneous multi-slice , gradient echo-planar imaging sequence [(Xu et al., 2013)](http://www.ncbi.nlm.nih.gov/pubmed/23899722) developed at the Center for Magnetic Resonance Research (CMRR) University of Minnesota, as part of the Human Connectome Project [(Glasser et al., 2016)](https://www.nature.com/articles/nn.4361).
+Functional MRI data was acquired using an accelerated simultaneous multi-slice, gradient echo-planar imaging sequence [(Xu et al., 2013)](http://www.ncbi.nlm.nih.gov/pubmed/23899722) developed at the Center for Magnetic Resonance Research (CMRR) University of Minnesota, as part of the Human Connectome Project [(Glasser et al., 2016)](https://www.nature.com/articles/nn.4361).
 The sequence is available on the Siemens PRISMA scanner at UNF through a concept to production (C2P) agreement, and was used with the following paramaters: slice acceleration factor of 4, TR = 1.49 s, TE = 37 ms, flip angle = 52 degrees, voxel size = 2 mm x 2 mm x 2 mm, 60 slices, acquisition matrix 96x96.
 In each session, a short acquisition (3 volumes) with reversed phase encoding direction was acquired to allow retrospective correction of B0 field inhomogeneity-induced distortion.

 ## Anatomical acquisitions